robertu94/robertu94.github.io/content/learning/reading.markdown

 +	Summarize -- Summarize the document.
 I find about 1 paragraph is for every 10 pages of a standard technical document to present a high level overview.
 The summary should answer the most important questions you developed.
 If you can't get 1 paragraph, there are three possible problems 1) the document is simply too dense and you need more text, or 2) you are not actually summarizing but paraphrasing, or 3) which is most likely you don't understand the paper well enough to summarize it, and you should read it again with some more questions based on what you learned last time.
 I'll reiterate the key piece of advise I learned from his class: "be concise".
 + Test -- Test your knowledge of the document using the questions you developed.
 If you can't retain the information without looking at your notes you should try again by starting at the question phase using the questions you did not retain well.
 It will probably help you to go through the summarize and reading phases again so as to rehearse the information in your mind.

+>

++ try applying PQRST to a paper or book that you need to read.
+How did the questions you asked help in your understanding?
+{.activity}

 # Strategies for Reading Source Code

 Not all systems are well documented.
 For example the Linux kernel has over 400,000 lines of Documentation which seems like a lot until you consider that it has 22,802,098 of C source files and headers as of 4.18-rc6.
 This means that if you want to understand them you will need to do some digging.
 Reading the source code can also give you insight at a level of detail that the documentation does not.
 But how do you get started with a project that large?
 Here are a few suggestions: